Why this book?

 Hi, my name is Marco.
 After many years working with traditional programming languages, I decided I had enough of runtime errors.
 That's when I started my journey into Functional Programming.
 I first got into Elm and then, with some more effort, into Haskell.
 This experience completely changed the way I look at Software development – it really was a better way to build applications.

-I hope you'll enjoy this book, I'm definitely having a lot of fun writing it!
+I hope you'll enjoy this book, I definitely had a lot of fun writing it!